andersnylund/master-thesis/notes/papers/Entering an ecosystem: The hybrid OSS landscape from a developer perspective.md

 ## Abstract

-- HOSS are virtual organizations
+- Hybrid OSS are virtual organizations
 - each community has their own way of working affecting contributions, verifications, long-term decisions
 - this is a challenging environment for new developers

 ## 1. Introduction

-- a HOSS consists of both individual developers and representatives of companies (think of React and Facebook)
+- a Hybrid OSS consists of both individual developers and representatives of companies (think of React and Facebook)
 - ensuring that everyone has equal rights and opportunities is key for collaboration and motivation
 - *connection in between the community context and the developer's experience have largely been unexplored*
 - the aim is to lay ground for understanding on how communities can be made more welcoming for new developers